glcamillo/model-extract-and-plot/README.md

 1. The script is configured for a **specific** grid configuration used in WRF execution.
 The points **i** and **j** correspond to the  coordinates of the stations pre-configured in the script.
 2. The WRF configuration domain used can be seen at these links:
 >  [https://github.com/glcamillo/model-wrf/tree/main/config-domains](https://github.com/glcamillo/model-wrf/tree/main/config-domains)

 >  [https://github.com/glcamillo/model-wrf/blob/main/config-domains/r_sul-RS-SC-2d/projection.jpg](https://github.com/glcamillo/model-wrf/blob/main/config-domains/r_sul-RS-SC-2d/projection.jpg)
 3. The 10 km AREA results in a 25 points around the station in the  Domain 2 of the output file from WRF (wrfout_d02_2015-07-24_00_00_00)  (domain configuration as pointed in 2.)

 ### How execute:
 1. Set the executable bit:
   `chmod u+x wrfout-extract-PRP-with-R-for10kmAREA-and-statistics-from-D2.R`
-2. Execute with the next parameters (all in one line) `./wrfout-extract-PRP-with-R-for10kmAREA-and-statistics-from-D2.R wrfout_d02_2020-08-14_00.nc data-prp-pbl_BOUGEAULT-8-mp_MADWRF-96
+2. Execute with the next parameters:
+  `./wrfout-extract-PRP-with-R-for10kmAREA-and-statistics-from-D2.R
+        wrfout_d02_2020-08-14_00.nc
+        data-prp-pbl_BOUGEAULT-8-mp_MADWRF-96